kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

   the best job of all the dictionaries I've tried at recognizing my very rough drawings of kanji.

+## Spaced Repetition and Quizzing

+There is a really awesome website (and app) called [Renshuu][renshuu].
+It has grammar lessons, custom vocabulary lists, games, a community, among other things.
+Thus far, I have only really used it for grammar lessons and vocabulary lists, but there is a pretty vibrant community around for all of the other stuff.
+It will handle scheduling quizzes for you using spaced repetition and how well you know words.

 <!------------------------------------------------------------------------------
 These are all the links used in this page.